software-mansion/react-native-gesture-handler/docs/component-buttons.md

 <img src="assets/androidbutton.gif" width="280" />

+### Icon or text only buttons

-In other cases it's advisable to use `BorderlessButton` which should be used with simple icon-only or text-only buttons.
+Use `BorderlessButton` for simple icon-only or text-only buttons.
 The interaction will be different depending on platform: on Android a borderless ripple will be rendered, whereas on iOS the button will be dimmed.
 It should be used if you wish to handle non-crucial actions and supportive behaviour.